- New York

 4. Syracuse, New York

 Ignoring the harsh winters of upstate New York may seem impossible, but when in doubt, do as the natives do – party.
-Syracuse University provides a multitude of ways for students to express their school spirit in lieu of the bitter cold.
+Syracuse University provides a multitude of ways for students to express their school spirit in spite of the bitter cold.
 The famous Faegan’s Café & Pub is always filled with enthusiastic students debating everything from politics to the recent SU basketball game.

 5. Chapel Hill, North Carolina

-Thirty-six murals adorn the walls of various establishments to both beautify and express the soul of Chapel Hill.
+More than 30 murals adorn the walls of various establishments to both beautify and express the soul of Chapel Hill.
 Basking in greenery and history, University of North Carolina Chapel Hill excels in rankings, athletics and student life.
 Chapel Hill’s renowned cuisine, animated residents and loyalty to the winning Tar Heels teams are just a few of the reasons the town is known as “the southern part of heaven.”

 Aerial night view of the University of North Carolina Chapel Hill campus